HMRC record keeping for the self-employed: what to keep and for how long

 InvoiceAdept helps UK tradespeople send professional invoices, track payments, and stay MTD-compliant — all from your phone.

-Start for free — no card needed- Estimate your income based on their own calculations (which may be higher than reality)
+Start for free — no card needed- Estimate your income based on their own calculations, which may exceed reality

-- Charge a penalty of up to £3,000 per tax year for failing to keep records
+- Impose a penalty of up to £3,000 per tax year for failing to keep records

 - Charge interest and further penalties on any additional tax assessed

-In practice, HMRC is more interested in whether you have made a genuine attempt to keep records than in prosecuting minor gaps.
-But if you cannot account for significant chunks of income or expense, the consequences can be severe.
+HMRC is typically more interested in whether you've genuinely tried to keep records rather than prosecuting minor oversights.
+However, failure to account for significant income or expenses can have serious consequences.

 Practical tips for tradespeople

 Photograph receipts as you get them.
-A quick phone photo immediately after buying materials means you never lose a receipt.
+A quick snap with your phone after buying materials ensures you don't lose a receipt.
 Most accounting apps let you attach photos directly to expense entries.

 Keep a mileage log.
-If you claim vehicle expenses, a mileage log is essential.
-Record the date, destination, purpose, and miles for every business journey.
-Our mileage calculator can help you work out the value of your claims.
+If claiming vehicle expenses, a mileage log is essential.
+Record the date, destination, purpose, and miles for every business trip.
+Our mileage calculator can help calculate your claims.

 Separate business and personal finances.
-A dedicated business bank account makes record keeping much simpler.
-You can see at a glance what was business income and expenditure without having to filter out personal transactions.
+A dedicated business bank account simplifies record keeping.
+You can easily distinguish business income and expenses without filtering out personal transactions.

 Do a monthly reconciliation.
 Spend 30 minutes at the end of each month checking your bank statement against your invoices and expense records.
-Catching errors monthly is far less painful than doing a year of reconciliation in January.
+Catching errors monthly is far easier than doing a year's worth of reconciliation in January.

 Records to keep if you have employees or subcontractors

-If you employ people, you also need to keep PAYE records for at least three years from the end of the tax year they relate to.
-If you use CIS subcontractors, keep records of all subcontractor invoices and CIS deduction statements for five years.
+If you employ people, keep PAYE records for at least three years from the end of the tax year they relate to.
+If you use CIS subcontractors, retain records of all subcontractor invoices and CIS deduction statements for five years.

 Useful tools

-Our self-assessment calculator can help you estimate your tax bill while you are keeping your records throughout the year.
-For a complete overview of what you can claim as allowable expenses, see our guide to allowable expenses for self-employed tradespeople.
+Our self-assessment calculator can help estimate your tax bill while maintaining records throughout the year.
+For a detailed look at allowable expenses, see our guide to allowable expenses for self-employed tradespeople.

 Summary

-Keep all income and expense records for at least five years after your self-assessment filing deadline — six years if you want a safer margin.
-VAT records need six years.
+Keep all income and expense records for at least five years after your self-assessment filing deadline, or six years for a safer margin.
+VAT records require six years.
 From April 2026, digital records are mandatory if you earn over £50,000.
-Use a dedicated business bank account, photograph receipts as you get them, and do a quick monthly reconciliation.
-It is far less work to keep records consistently than to reconstruct them later under pressure from HMRC.
+Use a dedicated business bank account, photograph receipts as you acquire them, and perform a quick monthly reconciliation.
+It's far easier to maintain records consistently than to try to piece them together later under pressure from HMRC.

 Ready to get started?